Syncleus/Ferma/README.md

 **Licensed under the Apache Software License v2**

+The Ferma project was originally created as an alternative to the TinkerPop2 Frames project.
+Which at the time lacked features needed by the community, and its performance was crippilingly slow.
+Today Ferma is a robust framework that takes on a role similar to Object-relational Model (ORM) libraries for traditional databases.
+Ferma is often refered to as a Object-graph Model (OGM) library, and maps Java objects to elements in a graph such as Vertexs and Edges.

+Ferma 3.x **Supports Tinkerpop3**.
+For tinkerpop2 support use Ferma version 2.x.

-The Ferma project has been created as an alternative to the TinkerPop Frames project.
-Redesigned for performance and additional features.
-Unlike with TinkerPop Frames, annotated classes in Ferma have their abstract methods implemented using code generation during start-up with Byte Buddy, avoiding the need for proxy classes.
-This in turn significantly improves performance when compared with TinkerPop Frames.
-Ferma offers many new features including several annotated method types supplementing those provided by TinkerPop Frames.
+Annotated classes in Ferma have their abstract methods implemented using code generation during start-up with Byte Buddy, avoiding the need for proxy classes.
+This in turn significantly improves performance when compared with TinkerPop Frames and other frameworks.
+Ferma offers many features including several annotated method types as well handling Java typing completely transparently.
+This ensures whatever the type of the object is when you persist it to the graph the same Java type will be used when instantiaing a class off of the graph.

 Ferma is designed to easily replace TinkerPop Frames in existing code, as such, the annotations provided by Ferma are a super-set of those provided by TinkerPop Frames.

-Ferma is built directly on TinkerPop Blueprints with no dependency on TinkerPop Frames.
-This ensures all the TinkerPop features and compatibilities are preserved, but with a high-performance drop-in replacement for Frames.
+Ferma is built directly on top of TinkerPop3 and allows access to all of the Tinkerpop internals.
+This ensures all the TinkerPop features are preserved.
 The TinkerPop suite provides several tools which can be used to work with the Ferma engine.

-* **Furnace** - Graph analysis utilities
+* **Gremlin**, a database agnostic query language for Graph Databases.
+* **Gremlin Server**, a server that provides an interface for executing Gremlin on remote machines.
-* **Pipes** - A data-flow framework for splitting, merging, filtering, and transforming of data
+* a data-flow framework for splitting, merging, filtering, and transforming of data
-* **Gremlin** - A graph query language
-* **Blueprints** - A standard graph API

-Ferma also **Supports Tinkerpop3 and Tinkerpop2**.
-For tinkerpop2 support use version 2.x and for tinkerpop3 user version 3.x.
+* **Graph Computer**, a frammework for running algorithms against a Graph Database.
+* Support for both **OLTP** and **OLAP** engines.
+* **TinkerGraph** a Graph Database and the reference implementation for Tinkerpop.
+* Native **Gephi** integration for visualizing graphs.
+* Interfaces for most major Graph Compute Engines including **Hadoop M/R**. **Spark**, and **Giraph**.

 Ferma also supports any of the many databases compatible with TinkerPop including the following.